dancasey-ie/django_soil_lab/README.md

 This project was developed as the final project in a diploma in Full Stack Software Development through The Code Institute, with consultation with Southern Scientific Services (https://southernscientificireland.com/).

-The runninng site can be accessed here https://dc-easca-environmental.herokuapp.com/
+The running site can be accessed here https://dc-easca-environmental.herokuapp.com/

 UX
 ----